coleygroup/coleygroup.github.io/README.md

 - Publications (`_data/publications.yml`)
 - Open source software (`_data/software.yml`, logos go in `images/logopic`)
 - Research relevant to Connor's directions on the "Research" page (`_data/research.yml`)
-- WIP: The carousel highlighting recent work still needs to be refactored to be easily editabl with `.yml` files.
+- WIP: The carousel highlighting recent work still needs to be refactored to be easily editable with `.yml` files.
 For now, they are manually declared in `_includes/carousel.html` with pictures in `image/carouselpic`)